Ioannis-D/pigeovpn/README.md

 ## FAQs
+### I insert my sudo password but I get a 'AUTH verification' message
+This means that the VPN's credentials are incorrect.
+Try to re-insert them (by Logging out) or manually create them (/etc/openvpn/credentials2.txt)

 ### Why pige.ovpn and how is it pronounced?
 Pige.ovpn takes its name from the bird pigeon, which is how it is pronounced (pigeo - vpn).
 For the moment, the app only serves OpenVPN connections via the `.ovpn` configurtion files.